 - 1 tsp coconut vinegar

-- 1 block of extra-firm tofu, pressed very well and cut into dice-sized cubes
+- 1 block of extra-firm tofu, towel-pressed and cut into dice-sized cubes

 - small red onion, chopped